-- Even so, these deaths were extremely rare cases where people were also not around to notice the emergency.
+- Even so, deaths are extremely rare cases where people have not been around to notice the emergency.
 These intoxicated dogs probably could have been saved with medical intervention and support.

-What Are the Signs of Marijuana Poisoning in a Dog or Cat?
+Signs of Marijuana Poisoning in a Dog or Cat

 - Dilated eyes